Takikomi Gohan is a wonderful and comforting Japanese mixed rice recipe made with seasonal ingredients. This recipe is also gluten free!

 This Takikomi Gohan recipe can be easily converted to a gluten-free dish if you use gluten-free soy sauce.

-Kikkoman offers 3 varieties of gluten-free soy sauce.
-For this recipe, I used the regular gluten-free soy sauce (in blue) which tastes just like regular soy sauce.
+Kikkoman offers this gluten-free tamari soy sauce.
 If you want to know more about this product, please click here.

 - Prepare all the ingredients.